-If a client comes to intake believing that an employer has broken these rules on or after December 17, 2014 (when the law took effect), the client may ask the employer within 30 days of the action for a copy of his or her hiring records.
+If a client comes to intake believing that an employer has broken these rules, the client may ask the employer within 30 days of the action for a copy of his or her hiring records.
 Employers are required to provide this information if asked.
 Volunteers can assist clients in requesting hiring records (a copy of the client's hiring record is helpful to file a complaint, but not required).